nanoc/nanoc.app/content/docs/4-basic-concepts.md

 An item representation (or "rep" for short) is a compiled version of an item.
 Each representation has a name (a symbol, not a string).
 An item can have multiple representations, though usually it will have just one (named `default`).

 One reason why an item would have different representations is because the data needs to be available in multiple formats.
 For example, HTML and XHTML.
-You could also have a `raw` representation that isn't compiled at all (just the raw, unfiltered, non-laid out content).
+You could also have a `raw` representation that isn’t compiled at all (just the raw, unfiltered, non-laid out content).
 Sometimes, it may even be useful to have XML, YAML or JSON representations of an item.

-An item's list of representation can be fetched by calling `#reps` on the `Nanoc3::Item` instance.
+An item’s list of representation can be fetched by calling `#reps` on the `Nanoc3::Item` instance.
 To get a specific rep, use `Enumerable#find`, like this:

 <pre><code class="language-ruby">
 rep = @item.reps.find { |r| r.name == :default }